 Communities come together, to form partnerships to meet the needs of those who are most vulnerable in society.
 This episode begins by listening to those living on the margins to eliminate the prejudices our society perpetuates.
 Then, equipped with information, coalitions form to address the needs identified, and advocacy commences.
-Communities generate renewal as individuals gather and share their education, training and gifts.
+Communities can generate global learning programs as individuals gather and share their education, training and gifts.

 Finally, politics and power shape the world that we live in.
 People of faith cannot ignore the political arena.
 In this episode we hear from persons who chose to take public office because of their faith.
 We are reminded that people of faith are joining advocacy groups to construct a unified voice for social change.

-Together, we see how people are living out their principles in the world today.
+Together, with global learning we see how people are living out their principles in the world today.

 the latest course offerings